 Common Dental Hygiene Mistakes

 When your dentist tells you how to take care of your teeth at home, do those words go in one ear and out the other?
 Listen up!
-Practising good dental hygiene prevents cavities, gum disease and enamel issues.
+Practicing good dental hygiene prevents cavities, gum disease, and enamel issues.
 If you’re making any of the following common dental hygiene mistakes, pay more attention to your habits.
 You’ll have whiter teeth and fewer dental bills as a result.

 1. Using An Old Toothbrush